syncfusion-content/wpf-docs/wpf/SfChart/Styling-and-Customization.md

 ### Applying Palette to Segment

-Each palette applies a set of predefined brushes to the series in a predefined order.
+Each palette applies a set of predefined brushes to the segment in a predefined order.
 The following code example shows you how to set the Metro Palette for the chart series.

 {% highlight xaml %}